skzmnko/obsidian-encounter-manager/README.md

-# Obsidian Encounter Manager
+# D&D Tools

-A plugin for managing D&D encounters and combat tracking in Obsidian.
+A comprehensive plugin for managing D&D campaigns in Obsidian - bestiary, encounters, spells and more.

 ## Features

-- Create and manage encounters
+- 📖 **Custom Bestiary** - Create and manage custom creatures
-- Track combat participants (PCs and NPCs)
+- ⚔️ **Encounter Manager** - Track combat and manage encounters
+- 🔮 **Spells Database** - Custom spells management (coming soon)
-- Monitor HP and status effects
+- 🎯 **Combat Tracking** - Monitor HP, status effects, and initiative
-- Embed encounters in notes using code blocks
+- 📝 **Embed in Notes** - Use code blocks to embed encounters in your notes

 ## Development